Shoes3/exe-shoes/README.md

  where point to it.

  If you want to include Shoes exts, ftsearch and chipmunk you would list them here.
- Unless you really do need chipmunk you shouldn't add like I show above.
+ Unless you really do need chipmunk you shouldn't add it like I show above.
 Since you're not going to get a manual, you don't need ftsearch.

  Gem are fun.
 You can include Shoes built in gems like sqlite and nokogiri as shown above